metin-yat/le-helper-snippets/README.md

 # convertAll.py & glbToPly.py
 glbToPly.py : Contains functions that can convert .glb mesh objects to .ply point clouds files.
 And some extra functions. convertAll.py : Basic usage of glbToPly where converting all the .glb files in specific folder to .ply files.

+# pcdAugmentation.py
+Point Cloud Augmentation.
+Just resizing xyz.
+I do not recommend if you have a big point clouds. e.g. I had 37 pcd before and I got 4736 with 11gb size.